BizTalk Server 2016 Feature Pack 1: How to publish BizTalk operational data on Power BI – Step-by-step configuration (Part 3)

 When we click configure, the Gateway is confirmed and added to the PowerBI setup for our account.

-The only thing the is missing to finalize the process is to add a data source to the gateway that we just created previously on https://app.powerbi.com portal.
-For that we need to:
+The only thing missing to finalize the process is to add a data source to the gateway we just created on the https://app.powerbi.com portal.
+For that, we need to:

 BizTalk operational data: Power BI manage gateways